-In March 2020, the outbreak of the coronavirus disease ["COVID-19"] has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally, resulting in an economic slowdown.
-The duration and impact of the COVID-19 outbreak are unknown at this time, as is the efficacy of the government and central bank monetary and fiscal interventions designed to stabilize economic conditions.
-As a result, it is not possible to reliably estimate the length and severity of those developments nor the impact on the financial position and financial results of the Foundation in future periods.
+In March 2020, the outbreak of the coronavirus disease ["COVID-19"] resulted in government worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which included the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally, resulting in an economic slowdown.
+The impact of the COVID-19 outbreak for the Foundation continued in 2021 resulting in continued remote work arrangements, reductions in event-based fundraising, financial uncertainty with some partners and limitations to program delivery.